jfabello/gc-platform-api-client/docs/classes/workforcemanagement-api.md

 - `businessUnitId` - **(string, required)** The ID of the business unit
 - `query` - **(object)** The query string parameters for the request.
 An empty object or `null` is allowed if all query string parameters are optional.
 - `query.managementUnitId` - **(string, optional)** The ID of the management unit to get management unit specific staffing groups
+- `query.forceDownloadService` - **(boolean, optional)** Force the result of this operation to be sent via download service.
+For testing/app development purposes

 #### Returns